Leaves and Paid Time Off

 Paid Time Off (PTO)

-We want you to enjoy time off with your family and friends, and we will pay for it!
-The Paid Time Off or “PTO” plan provides for scheduled days off, vacations, personal time, and sick days (beyond our 5-day Sick Pay benefit).
 Although Production and Business Operations employees receive the same amount of paid time off based on length of service, Production employees received paid production weeks and front-loaded PTO at the beginning of each year, while Business Operations employees accrue the equivalent number of hours/days over the course of the year.

 How PTO is Determined